tflite-soc/tensorflow-models/README.md

 ## Models in this repo

+# To download models, see the tools folder

 | Model |Description |Publications|Variants|
 |--|--|--|--|
 | [mobilenet-v1](./mobilenet-v1) | ? | ? | [1.0_224_quant2](./mobilenet-v1/mobilenet_v1_1.0_224_quant.tflite), [224](./mobilenet-v1) |